-If you need to hire employees in Alabama, then using an Alabama employment contract ensures that both the employee and the employer are aware of their rights and responsibilities.
-It covers the job the employee will perform and the salary they will receive.
-Before using our Alabama employment contract template, there are a few state-specific employment laws you should be aware of.
+An Alabama employment contract ensures that both the employee and the employer are aware of their rights and responsibilities.
+The legal document covers the job the employee will perform and the salary they will receive.

-Before hiring an employee in Alabama, there are some state employment laws and requirements that you should know:
+Before hiring an employee in Alabama, there are some state employment laws and requirements that you should be aware of:

-According to Alabama Child Labor Laws 2023, ‘Employers are expected to identify minors whom they employ and ensure that their employment is in compliance with all Federal and state child labor restrictions’.
+According to Alabama Child Labor Laws 2023, “Employers are expected to identify minors they employ and ensure that their employment complies with all Federal and state child labor restrictions”.

 There are no regulations for payday requirements in Alabama.

 Alabama does not require paid rest periods, nor does it have meal period requirements.
 However, there are requirements for minors.

 Employers in Alabama are required to keep certain types of employee records for purposes of: